Hewlett Packard Enterprise

 Unfortunately, the day before production, extenuating circumstances relating to the Covid-19 pandemic prevented the team from fully utilizing the XR production set-up.
 The case study and production stills demonstrate the solutions created and the readiness of the team to execute.

-We greatly appreciate the close collaboration with HPE and its talented agencies and hope that our collective efforts will inspire you to discover with us what is possible in the world of virtual XR experiences.
+We greatly appreciate the close collaboration on this Virtual Event Production with HPE and its talented agencies and hope that our collective efforts will inspire you to discover with us what is possible in the world of virtual XR experiences.